Hyeonsik/DeepLearningCourse_Assignment/Discussion.md

 **3. Batch size** <br>
 [Batch Size in Deep Learning](https://blog.lunit.io/2018/08/03/batch-size-in-deep-learning/)
 <br>

+**4. Fluctuation in Performance Curve** <br>
+While I was training 2 layers neural netowrk, sometime there were lots of peaks in training&dev-set cost.
+There were some points with very large cost peaking out.
   - Other reference : [37 Reasons why your neural netowork is not working](https://blog.slavv.com/37-reasons-why-your-neural-network-is-not-working-4020854bd607] <br>